cheatham1/SoftwareBook/gettingstarted.md

 * **Download the software and datasets to your machine**: continue with the instructions below
 * **Use a virtual machine**: follow the instructions in the Virtual Machine Book

+If you are not sure, we recommend Virtual Machine Version M.

 ### Download the software